 Please identify and explain the changes in your registration practices relevant to this section that occurred during the reporting year.

+No changes.

+BACK TO INDEX

 Certification (13 / 13)

 I hereby certify that:

-- i.
-I have reviewed the information submitted in this Fair Registration Practices Report (the "Report"). - ii.
-To the best of my knowledge: - all information required to be provided in the Report is included; and - the information contained in the Report is accurate.
+I have reviewed the information submitted in this Fair Registration Practices Report (the "Report").
+To the best of my knowledge:

+all information required to be provided in the Report is included; and the information contained in the Report is accurate.

 Name of individual with authority to sign on behalf of the organization: Glenda McDonald

 Title: Registrar and CEO

-Date: March 1, 2012
+Date: March 1, 2013